techie-mike/compiler-for-vm/docs/ir.md

 * Mul
 * Constant
 * Parameter
-* Phi (it is exception)
 e.t.c

 ## 3) Hybrid

 It is instruction which in `input0` have control instruction and in others have data instructions (or data instructions may not exist).
-Exception to the rule: **Phi**, because this instruction does not participate in further CFG, but accepts `Control` inst with it.

 It is:
 * If